project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

 - A certificate file that is used to sign an image with `notation`

-These files can be uploaded by the user using the `mgmt` extension of the zot API, as shown in the following examples:
+Upload these files using an extension of the zot API, as shown in the following examples:

-1. **To upload a public key**:
+- **To upload a public key for cosign**:

     *API path*
     ```
-    /v2/_zot/ext/mgmt?resource=signatures&tool=cosign
+    /v2/_zot/ext/cosign"
     ```
     *Example request*
     ```
-    curl --data-binary @file.pub -X POST "http://localhost:8080/v2/_zot/ext/mgmt?resource=signatures&tool=cosign"
+    curl --data-binary @file.pub -X POST "http://localhost:8080/v2/_zot/ext/cosign"
     ```
+    *Result*

+    The uploaded file is stored in the `_cosign` directory under the `rootDir` specified in the zot configuration file.

-2. **To upload a certificate**:
+- **To upload a certificate for notation**:

     *API path*
     ```
-    /v2/_zot/ext/mgmt?resource=signatures&tool=notation&truststoreType=ca&truststoreName=upload-cert
+    /v2/_zot/ext/notation?truststoreType=ca&truststoreName=upload-cert
     ```

+    When uploading a certificate, you should specify these additional attributes describing the truststore:

+   - `truststoreType`: If the truststore is a certificate authority, the values is `ca`.
+This is the default if this attribute is omitted.

+   - `truststoreName`: The name of the truststore.

     *Example request*
     ```
-    curl --data-binary @filet.crt -X POST "http://localhost:8080/v2/_zot/ext/mgmt?resource=signatures&tool=notation&truststoreType=ca&truststoreName=upload-cert"
+    curl --data-binary @certificate.crt -X POST "http://localhost:8080/v2/_zot/ext/notation?truststoreType=ca&truststoreName=upload-cert"
     ```

-The value of `resource` must be `signatures`.
-In addition to the requested files, the user must also specify the `tool`, which must be one of the following:

-   - `cosign` for uploading public keys
-   - `notation` for uploading certificates

-If the uploaded file is a certificate, the user should specify these additional attributes describing the truststore:

-   - `truststoreType`: If the truststore is a certificate authority, the values is `ca`.
-This is the default if the attribute is omitted.

-   - `truststoreName`: The name of the truststore.
+    *Result*

+    The uploaded file is stored in the  `_notation/truststore/x509/{truststoreType}/{truststoreName}` directory under the `rootDir` specified in the zot configuration file.
+The `truststores` field in the  `_notation/trustpolicy.json` file is updated automatically.

 ## Where needed files are stored

  Uploaded public keys and certificates are currently stored only in the local filesystem, in specific directories named `_cosign` and `_notation` under `$rootDir`.

 - The `_cosign` directory contains uploaded public key files in the following structure:

     ```shell
     _cosign